 Many fighting game fans say Street Fighter II for SNES introduced them to the genre.
-The original SF2 was indeed the flagship of 2D fighting games for a long time, but Street Fighter II Turbo, released a couple of years later, improved all the elements of its predecessor, added four bosses as playable characters and significantly increased the pace of the gameplay.
 The game was the quintessential fighting game for Super Nintendo.

-We finally got the opportunity to play for Balrog, Vega, Sagat and M. Bayson; now we could think through new tactics, actively using combinations of new and already familiar tricks.
-Best 13 Snes Games.
+We finally got the opportunity to play for Balrog, Vega, Sagat, and M. Bryson; now we could think through new tactics, actively using combinations of new and already familiar tricks.
 In other words, Street Fighter II Turbo was simply the best in its genre, and if you like fighting games as much as we do, then you probably spent more than a dozen hours in it.

 10.Super Mario World

-No one would be surprised if after the release of the excellent Super Mario Bros.
-3 developers decided to take a break and deservedly rest on their laurels.
+No one would be surprised if, after the release of the excellent Super Mario Bros.
+3, developers decided to take a break and deservedly rest on their laurels.
 However, the studio immediately started creating another hit, timed to coincide with the release of the second Nintendo home console.
 The result is a platformer that surpasses Super Mario Bros.
 3 for all possible parameters.
-Built on the foundation of Mario 3, Super Mario Worlds attracted attention primarily with its graphics – the colors in the game looked incredibly bright and saturated.
-The sort seen before in Genesis projects.
+Built on the foundation of Mario 3, Super Mario Worlds attracted attention primarily with its graphics. the colors in the game looked incredibly bright and saturated.
+The sort is seen before in Genesis projects.
 Let alone NES.

 The classic gameplay of the Mario series has replenished with a number of interesting innovations – including the Yoshi dinosaur with its unusual abilities.
 Nowadays, it’s quite difficult to believe.
-Best 13 Snes Games.
 One of the best games for the console not only came out simultaneously with its release.
 But supplied free of charge with the game system itself.

 Everyone who calls Tetris the best puzzle obviously hasn’t played Tetris Attack.
 This game (also known as Panel de Pon and Puzzle League) took us hundreds of hours, and we would love to spend the same.
 The Nintendo R & D2 division was responsible for the development of the project, noticeably improving the original gameplay mechanics, which made the gameplay very stressful.+